2024's 12 Best (And Worst) Nashville Suburbs to Call Home

 Forest Hills might not have quite the cache of Belle Meade or the energy of Brentwood, but it still offers huge houses on generous lots, just a few minutes outside the heart of the city.
 It's not exactly stocked with restaurants and attractions, but the location and properties, alone, justify its inclusion somewhere on this list.
 Throw in its position between two of Nashville's best parks and Forest Hills is easily one of the best suburbs to live in around the Nashville area.

-PRO TIP: See the latest listings in Forest Hills
+PRO TIP: Check out what it's like living in Forest Hills

 How Can Felix Homes Help?